3dgeo-heidelberg/virtualearn3d/doc/source_pages/page_introduction.rst

 The VirtuaLearn3D (VL3D) framework is a software for point-wise classification and regression on 3D point clouds.
 It handles the training and prediction operations of the many implemented models.
 On top of that, it provides useful tools for transforming the point clouds and for automatic feature extraction.
 Moreover, it also supports evaluations on the data, the models, and the predictions.
 These evaluations yield further insights and analysis through automatically generated plots, CSV files, text reports, and point clouds.

 The VL3D framework is designed so the user can take model-selection and architecture-design choices and define custom pipelines.
-In doing so, it is enough to manipulate JSON files like the one shown below:
+To achieve this, the user only needs to manipulate JSON files like the one shown below:

 .. code-block:: json